-Jobs in smart meter installation and maintenance also require you to hold a driving licence for a minimum of one year with no more than three points on it.
+Jobs in smart meter installation and maintenance also require you to hold a driving licence with no more than three points on it.

 Smart Meter jobs – building a career

 Our 12 month, smart meter traineeship allows people to receive on-the-job training in the smart meter installation process.
-Smart meter fitter trainees are ultimately given the opportunity to learn as they earn, working alongside experienced team leaders, supervisors and field managers to ensure the smart meter jobs are completed to the required standard.
+Smart meter fitter trainees can learn as they earn, working alongside experienced team leaders, supervisors and field managers to ensure the smart meter jobs are completed to the required standard.
 The smart meter training programme will, however, require periods of classroom-based training as well.

 Check out our smart meter engineer preview video below to see if this is an opportunity for you!